 Ultimately realizing this location would also make a nice retail outlet – Claire offered a number of one-of-a-kind items for sale here.
 Similar to her philosophy of offering wines that she enjoys drinking – she offers products that she is already familiar with and enjoys collecting.
 Case in point are the Native American rugs/blankets for sale – some 100 years old, local honey and knives from France.

-In April 2019 Picayane Cellars moved from its original location to a larger space in downtown Calistoga (along Lincoln Ave).
+In April 2019 Picayane Cellars moved from its original location (the sign for the old location had two brief appearances in a very bad editing job on a walking scene in the movie Wine Country) to a larger space in downtown Calistoga (along Lincoln Ave).
 The new space (formerly the home of the Carmel Gallery) offers plenty of display areas for numerous international one-of-a-kind products including a variety of pretty purses made in Europe, earrings, various jewelry, hand bags, clothing and soaps.
 And a rarity along Lincoln Ave is a ‘backyard’ outdoor space where seated tastings are hosted weather permitting.

 Creatively pairing both wine with various musical genres, Claire sometimes offers several Bluetooth enabled head sets where visitors can choose from a wide variety of music ranging from classical, to jazz to country.
 The Picayune wines can be paired with any of these musical genres – and from this experience Claire hopes visitors will make a deeper connection with her wines.
 She compares the emotions one experiences when listing to good music to the same as when enjoying a fine wine.